ernestwisniewski/kbin/docs/docker_deployment_guide.md

 ### Add auxiliary containers to `docker-compose.yml`

 Add any auxiliary container as you want.
 For example, add a nginx container as reverse proxy to provide HTTPS encryption.

+## Filesystem ACL support

+The filesystem ACL is disabled by default, in the `kbin` image.
+You can set the environment variable `ENABLE_ACL=1` to enable it.
+Remember that not all filesystems support ACL.
+This will cause an error if you enable filesystem ACL for such filesystems.